Matin-Mansouri/AppliedAI/README.md

   the original dataset  is a large-scale venue classification dataset comprising approximately 1.8 million training images and 36,500 validation images across 365 classes.
 The original images are colorful and 256x256 pixelsin size and are available for download from the official Places website( Places365 website: http://places2.csail.mit.edu/download.html)
-- **Model**: Decision Tree Classifier from the Scikit-learn library with hyperparameter tuning using GridSearchCV.
+- **Model**: -- The Decision Tree Classifier from the Scikit-learn library with hyperparameter tuning using GridSearchCV.
+The best-evaluated hyperparameter includes max_depth=10, min_samples_split=20, and min_samples_leaf=13 mode.
+The values evaluated among these values are max_depth: [4, 7, 8, 10, 12, 14], min_samples_split: [4, 8, 11, 13], and min_samples_leaf: [15, 20, 30].
+-- the semi-supervised Decision Tree Classifier
 - **Results**: Performance metrics including accuracy, precision, recall, and F1 score and confusion matrix are evaluated for both training and validation sets.

 ## Authors and Contacts